Provoco Token Price Reaches $0.0000 (VOCO)

-Provoco Token (CURRENCY:VOCO) traded up 0.1% against the US dollar during the twenty-four hour period ending at 20:00 PM E.T. on September 7th.
-In the last seven days, Provoco Token has traded up 0% against the US dollar.
-One Provoco Token coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Provoco Token has a market capitalization of $50,003.27 and $44.00 worth of Provoco Token was traded on exchanges in the last 24 hours.
+Provoco Token (CURRENCY:VOCO) traded 25.1% higher against the U.S. dollar during the one day period ending at 20:00 PM E.T. on September 13th.
+Provoco Token has a market cap of $49,979.08 and $2.00 worth of Provoco Token was traded on exchanges in the last 24 hours.
+During the last week, Provoco Token has traded 0% higher against the U.S. dollar.
+One Provoco Token coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.